ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ### 7. Separate physical database instances

 This approach involves running a separate database instance for each tenant.
-There is no need for the `tenant_id` column.

 **Pros:** Possible to have different access rights for different engineers and subsystems, eg. separate GCP projects.
 Possible to have independent downtime across databases, independent resource scaling, and independent regional deployments.